• Skip to primary navigation

 By the time time is up, your roast should be fork-tender.

-Remove the roast to a cutting board and take a couple of forks and shred the meat; return the shredded meat to the crockpot and the juices still contained within.
+Remove the roast to a cutting board take a couple of forks and shred the meat; return the shredded meat to the crockpot and the juices still contained within.

-You shouldn't have a lot of juice left, only about ½ inch in the bottom of the pot - if it's more then that, remove some of the excess, or better, cook it down, then return the meat.
+You shouldn't have a lot of juice left, only about ½ inch in the bottom of the pot - if it's more than that, remove some of the excess, or better, cook it down, then return the meat.

 The juice should be plenty flavorful.